gardener/documentation/website/documentation/tutorials/gpu/_index.md

 category: Setup
 scope: app-developer
 ---

-## Intro
+## Disclaimer
 Be aware, that the following sections might be opinionated.
 Kubernetes, and the GPU support in particular, are rapidly evolving, which means that this guide is likely to be outdated sometime soon.
 For this reason, **contributions are highly appreciated** to update this guide.

 ## Create a Cluster
-First thing first, let’s create a k8s cluster with GPU accelerated nodes.
-In this example we will use AWS **p2.xlarge** EC2 instance because it's the cheapest available option at the moment.
+First thing first, let’s create a Kubernetes (K8s) cluster with GPU accelerated nodes.
+In this example we will use an AWS **p2.xlarge** EC2 instance because it's the cheapest available option at the moment.
 Use such cheap instances for learning to limit your resource costs. **This costs around 1€/hour per GPU**